scikit-multiflow/scikit-multiflow.github.io/_pages/quick-start-guide.md

 ## Load data from a file as a stream and save test results into a file.

 There are cases where we want to use data stored in files.
-In this example we will train the same classifier from the First Example, but this time we will read the data from a (csv) file and will write the predictions to a (csv) file.
+In this example we will train a Hoeffding Tree classifier, but this time we will read the data from a (csv) file and will write the results of the evaluation to a (csv) file.

 1. Load the data set as a stream

     For this purpose we will use the FileStream class:

     ``` python
-    stream = FileStream(filepath, target_idx, n_targets, cat_features_idx)
+    stream = FileStream(filepath)
     ```

     The `FileStream` class will generate a stream using the data contained